jahidulpabelislam/portfolio-api/README.md

 ## Setup

+1. Clone repo with `git@github.com:jahidulpabelislam/portfolio-api.git`.

+2. Navigate to project folder and run `composer install`.

-Create Database.
+3. Create new database.

+4. A MySQL user with select, insert, update & delete capabilities on new database.

-Import /set-up/base-structure.sql into newly created database.
+5. Import `/set-up/base-structure.sql` into newly created database.

+6. Run migrations from `/migrations/*` (if any) into MySQL.

+7. Copy and fill in example files (in any order).

-Copy /set-up/Config-sample.php and move to /classes/Config.php then fill in the 6 necessary constants.
+    * Copy `/set-up/Config-sample.php` and move to `/classes/Config.php` then fill in the 6 necessary constants.

-Copy /set-up/Hasher-sample.php and move to /classes/Hasher.php then update both the functions with your Hashing functionality.
+    * Copy `/set-up/Hasher-sample.php` and move to `/classes/Hasher.php` then update both the functions with your Hashing functionality.

-Copy /set-up/Auth-sample.php and move to /classes/Auth.php then update all 3 functions with your Auth functionality.
+    * Copy `/set-up/Auth-sample.php` and move to `/classes/Auth.php` then update all 3 functions with your Auth functionality.